 4. It Boosts Employee Relationships

 This often comes down to camaraderie.
-While it’s natural for these awards to spark competition too (more on this next), the overwhelming response is one of togetherness- especially when you encourage peer-to-peer recognition.
+While it’s natural for these corporate awards to spark competition too (more on this next), the overwhelming response is one of togetherness- especially when you encourage peer-to-peer recognition.

 People enjoy seeing their colleagues succeed; tight bonds form when they give (and receive) accolades to (and from) their workmates.
 The end result is a team of people who both like and support each other.